Audra505/Adventureworks-Sales-Analysis/README.md

 A **regional comparison** brought further clarity:
 - North America delivered the highest revenue ($32.1K) and profit, despite having one of the most volatile return trends and missing revenue targets in 6 months.
-- Europe hadvthe lowest return rate (2.79%), but missed targets the most often (8 months), suggesting weak demand despite low return friction.
+- Europe had the lowest return rate (2.79%), but missed targets the most often (8 months), suggesting weak demand despite low return friction.
 - Pacific trailed in both revenue and orders and recorded the highest return rate (4.19%), indicating potential  unmet expectations in that market.

 The interactive price adjustment tool can be used for strategic price changes and exploration to optimize profitability without sacrificing volume.